 In addition to all of those great height and weight limits, this group of seats is fairly easy to install and use properly.
 As CPSTs, this is always a big plus for us so it’s easy to suggest any of these seats to caregivers.

-While all of these seats are terrific options for extended rear facing, and are easy-to-use in forward facing mode, Graco has added an additional option at a slightly lower price: the Contender.
-Cue all the jokes about how this seat would’ve been a contender, than dismiss them because it most certainly is one!
+While all of these seats are terrific options for extended rear facing, and are easy-to-use in forward facing mode, Graco has added an additional option at a slightly lower price: the Contender (known as the Admiral on Amazon).
+Cue all the jokes about how this seat would’ve been a contender, then dismiss them because it most certainly is one!

 CSFTL Quick Stats

-- Lowest harness position: 7″ with infant insert
+- Lowest harness position: 7 inches with infant insert

 - Expiration: 7 years